Sugar Free Low Carb KETO Tiramisu. The best dessert in the world! 3g carbs per portion. Jamie Oliver would be impressed!

 - make 3 espresso coffees, letting the machine run for longer to add more water, or if using a mocha machine just add hot water separately; you should end up with about 210ml total.

-- add rum and pinch of stevia to the coffee; stir and allow to cool a little (if too hot the sponge fingers will absorb too much and you'll have a soggy tiramisu).
+- add rum and pinch of stevia (use 1 measure of the supplied scoop) to the coffee; stir and allow to cool a little (if too hot the sponge fingers will absorb too much and you'll have a soggy tiramisu).

 - dip each finger very quickly in and out of the warm coffee mix and place it at the bottom of a serving dish (I used a 19cm x 25cm Pyrex dish); repeat until you have your first layer of coffee infused sponge fingers.